tyc30827/tyc30827/README.md

 I'm a big fan for MLOps, passionate about leveraging data to derive valuable insights, intelligence via AI models and automatic workflows.

-I am dedicated to build automatic, robust, efficient, and reliable machine learning systems and applciations.
+I am dedicated to build automatic, robust, efficient, and reliable machine learning systems and applications.

 I believe that in the post-ChatGPT era, fine-tuning models of foundation models + MLOps will be a major trend.